kishalayb18/DevOps/docker/docker_notes/readme.md

 # DOCKER

 ### What is Docker?
-Docker is a platform that allows us to package our applications into deployable executables — called containers, with all its necessary OS libraries and dependencies
+Docker is a platform that allows us to package our applications into deployable executables, called containers, with all its necessary OS libraries and dependencies

 ---

 ### Docker images
 Docker images are light weight, standalone, executable package of software that includes everything needed(code, runtime, system tools, binaries, settings) to run an application